karmakatahdin/solidus_seo/README.md

 end
 ```

-Beside these methods, there are some model-specific ones that let you provide some common and useful data.
+Besides these base methods, there are some model-specific ones for Spree::Store and Spree::Product which are explained in the following sections.
+These are intended to provide you with some additional common and useful data.

 #### Spree::Store

-Again, even without any additional work beyond the initial installation, here is is the base jsonld definition for your Spree::Store model, by default:
+Again, even without any additional work beyond the initial installation, you get a solid/basic jsonld definition for your Spree::Store model.
+By default:

 ```json
 {